-Are you looking for a Work From Home Job in 2021?
+Are you looking for a Work From Home Job?

 In 2020 the world came to a screeching halt because of the Coronavirus Pandemic.
 However, one serendipity as a result of the Pandemic might have been the emphasis on working from home.
 Companies realized they could allow their employees to work from home AND still have productivity.